reststate/reststate-vuex/README.md

 ### create

-To create records on the server and also store it locally:
+To create records on the server and also store it locally, use the `create` action.
+Pass it an object containing an `attributes` object.
+This is similar to a JSON API record, but you don't need to specify the type -- the store will add the type.

 ```javascript
 const recordData = {